 Nothing happens if you don’t have videos, you can create them quickly and easily with the YouTube director.

 Enter all possible ad extensions for your business.
 Ad extensions are an effective way to get more clicks on your ads.
 Ex: Phone number, location, featured texts…

 With this guide you should now know how to take the first steps in your Google Ads career.
-If you still have doubts, remember that we have a very useful and free downloadable guide about how to create Google Ads and, if you want to know about Google Ads best practices, click here.
+If you still have doubts, remember that we have a very useful downloadable guide about how to create Google Ads and, if you want to know about Google Ads best practices, click here.